Cherreads

 It was thinking.

-That made Will slow down.
-He'd killed plenty in the tutorial — faster things, bigger things, things that hit harder than anything had a right to.
-But they'd all moved on instinct.
-Hunger or territory or fear.
-This thing was weighing him.
+Will slowed his pace.
+He had killed plenty in the tutorial.
+He had fought faster things, bigger things, and things that hit harder than anything had a right to.
+They had all moved on instinct, driven by hunger or territory or fear.
+This thing was actively weighing him.

 It had heard him talking and come to investigate.